arngll/arngll-spec/n6drc-arngll.md

 Acknowledgement packets are special in that they have a simplified frame structure and DO NOT follow the general structure adhered to by all other types of frames.
-Fundamentally, an ACK packet contains only two pieces of information: The address of the sender of the acknowledgement, checksum of the *original packet which is being acknowledged*, and a final checksum.
+Fundamentally, an ACK packet contains only three pieces of information: The address of the sender of the acknowledgement, checksum of the original packet which is being acknowledged, and a final checksum.

-A acknowlegement frame is arranged like this:
+An acknowledgement frame is arranged like this:

 | Field     | Description                | Octets  |
 |-----------|----------------------------|---------|